-China is realizing what the world is realizing, that our way of life is increasing air pollution and a scarey dependence on oil.
-The world is sending a great deal of money to countries to keep their habit’s, their dependencies on oil.
-While China is catching up quickly, they will need to start spending money for a joint venture to create a new autoworld.
+China is realizing what the world is realizing, that our way of life is increasing air pollution and a scary dependence on oil.
+The world is sending a great deal of money to countries to keep their habits, their dependencies on oil.
+While China is catching up quickly, they will need to start spending money on a joint venture to create a new auto world.
 This joint venture would allow them to decrease their oil dependence and create a new revenue stream from the creation of hydrogen and fuel cell vehicles.

-China has the capabilities and the know how to make hydrogen through coal.
-If they can find a way to sequester the CO2 from production of coal into hydrogen their current pipelines throughout Shanghai that can carry the hydrogen.
+China has the capabilities and the know-how to make hydrogen through coal.
+If they can find a way to sequester the CO2 from the production of coal into hydrogen their current pipelines throughout Shanghai that can carry the hydrogen.

 China is not yet beholden to the internal combustion engine.
-China has recently started setting fuel-economy rules and looking for ways to clean their air and lessen their dependence on oil.
+China has recently started setting fuel-economy rules and looking for ways to clean their air and lessen its dependence on oil.
 China has a program called the 863 program.
-It is a five year program with a budget of $108 million for electric vehicle research and development.
+It is a five-year program with a budget of $108 million for electric vehicle research and development.

 The Institute of Automobile Electronic Technology is undertaking research under the National 863 program of China.
 Some of the development issues they are working on are: